tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Windows(C SHARP)/ITRTCCloud(C SHAPP)_intl_en.md

 This method is similar to `setLocalVideoRenderDelegate`.
 The difference is that `setLocalVideoRenderDelegate` is callback of rendering the local image, while `setRemoteVideoRenderCallback` is callback of rendering the remote image.

->?After this method is set, the SDK will internally call back the remote data after decoding it, skip the `IntPtr` rendering logic, and call `setRemoteVideoRenderCallback(userId, TRTCVideoPixelFormat_Unknown,  TRTCVideoBufferType_Unknown, null)` to stop the callback.
+>After this method is set, the SDK will internally call back the remote data after decoding it, skip the `IntPtr` rendering logic, and call `setRemoteVideoRenderCallback(userId, TRTCVideoPixelFormat_Unknown,  TRTCVideoBufferType_Unknown, null)` to stop the callback.